jp-cpe/fleet-solutions/fleet-interlude/README.md

 ## Security

-Fleet Interlude authenticates with the host's Fleet Desktop device token, not a Fleet API token, so the script holds no admin credentials.
+Fleet Interlude authenticates with the host's Fleet device token, not a Fleet API token, so the script holds no admin credentials.

 - **The token rotates.** orbit generates a random UUID, registers it with Fleet over orbit's own authenticated channel, and writes it to `/opt/orbit/identifier` on the host. orbit replaces it every hour, and Fleet rejects any token older than one hour.
 The token is never written to the logs.
 See [Secure Fleet Desktop](https://fleetdm.com/guides/fleet-desktop#secure-fleet-desktop).
 - **The token is scoped to one host.** It only authenticates the `/api/latest/fleet/device/{token}/...` routes, and those only act on the host that owns the token: reading that host's software, queueing its self-service installs, and reading its install results.
 See [Fleet-desktop-token-authenticated routes](https://github.com/fleetdm/fleet/blob/main/docs/Contributing/reference/api-for-contributors.md#fleet-desktop-token-authenticated-routes).